withoutboats/pbp/README.md

 # pbp - Pretty Bad Protocol

-This crate lets you print OpenPGP formatted public keys from ed25519 keys.
+This crate lets you generate OpenPGP datagrams from ed25519 keys and signatures; it is intended to bridge from a non-PGP system to a transport medium that expects PGP data.

 ```rust
 fn print_key(keypair: KeyPair) {